-Parcels received out of course, or wrongly allowed to be despatched, shall be retransmitted or returned in accordance with the provisions of Article 15, sections 1 and 2, of the Detailed Regulations.
+Parcels received out of course, or wrongly allowed to be despatched, shall be re-transmitted or returned in accordance with the provision of Article 15 Sections 1 and 2 of the Detailed Rules.

-Non-Delivery
+Non-delivery

 - 1. The sender may request at the time of posting that, if the parcel cannot be delivered as addressed, it may be either (a) treated as abandoned, or (b) tendered for delivery at a second address in the country of destination.
 No other alternative is admissible.
-If the sender avails himself of this facility, his request must appear on the cover of the parcel, and must be in conformity with, or analogous to, one of the following forms:- - "If not deliverable as addressed, abandon." - "If not deliverable as addressed, deliver to ..."

-2. In the absence of a request by the sender to the contrary, a parcel which cannot be delivered shall be returned to the sender without previous notification and at his expense after retention for the period prescribed by the regulations of the Administration of the country of destination.
+If the sender avails himself of this facility his request must appear on the cover of the parcel and on the despatch note, if one is used, and must be in conformity with, or analogous to, one of the following forms: - " If not deliverable as addressed, abandon." - "If not deliverable as addressed, deliver to...." - 2.
+In the absence of a request by the sender to the contrary, a parcel which cannot be delivered shall be returned to the sender without previous notification and at his expense after retention for the period prescribed by the regulations of the Administration of the country of destination.